 Contributor: Roxann Penny.
 Lesson ID: 12766

-We can only survive a few days without drinking fresh water.
-There is just so much water to go around, but we can recycle "bad" water!
-See what it takes to go from flush to fresh and how you can help!
+We can only survive a few days without drinking fresh water, but there is just so much to go around.
+Luckily, we can recycle used water!
+See how it goes from flush to fresh and how you can help!

-Did you know that water, like paper and plastic, can be recycled?
-Explore this lesson to learn more about water recycling and its importance to the Earth and all of us!
+Explore this lesson to learn more about water recycling and its importance to the earth and all of us!

-Although Earth's surface is mainly made up of water, only a small amount of this water is fresh water.
-As a result, water recycling is an essential part of conserving, or protecting, Earth's natural freshwater supplies.
+Although the earth's surface is mainly made up of water, only a small amount of this water is fresh water.
+As a result, water recycling is an essential part of conserving, or protecting, the earth's natural freshwater supplies.

 Recycled water is used in many ways.
 For instance, recycled water is used by farmers for irrigation (watering crops), by landscapers to maintain lawns, in construction projects to control dust, and by large industries to keep machinery cool.